1997 Ukrainian Women's League

 The 1997 season of the Ukrainian Championship was the 6th season of Ukraine's women's football competitions.
 The championship ran from 2 May 1997 to 8 October 1997.

-The championship was played as quadruple round-robin compered to last year double round-robin as number of participants decreased.
+The championship was played as a quadruple round-robin compared to last year's double round-robin, as the number of participants decreased.

+Donchanka-Varna Donetsk were the defending champions, having won their third league title the previous season.